nextstrain/cov/README.md

 However, in **BOTH RUNS** these samples are *under-diverged* - they have fewer mutations than expected.
 This may indicate something is wrong with the sequencing or something else.
 Currently they are not removed, but possibly should be?
+*Update: These sequences are now removed from the Betacoronavirus1 run*